 The International Platform Association honored Bill with the Hal Holbrook Award and named him a Top Rated Speaker.
 He has spoken at churches, campuses, and camps across the country.
 Recently, Bill addressed Microsoft, Walt Disney, and teams from the NFL, MLB, and NBA.

 Bill regards the Butterworth Communicators Institute—a workshop for emerging communicators—as his most rewarding accomplishment.
-He and his wife, Kathi, reside in Newport Beach, California.
+He and his wife, Kathi, reside in The Woodlands, Texas.
 He has five grown children and eleven grandchildren.

 Bachelor of Business Administration, Baylor University, 1981; Juris Doctor, Baylor University Law School, 1983; Master of Laws in Taxation, Georgetown University School of Law, 1984